Supply chain security for agentic AI

-Supply chain security for agentic AI applies software composition analysis (SCA), package-signing, and bill-of-materials practices to the new categories of artifact that agentic systems consume: skills, plugins, MCP servers, model weights, cognitive identity files (SOUL.md, IDENTITY.md), and agent frameworks.
-The threat model directly mirrors npm/PyPI supply chain attacks — the same typosquatting, dependency confusion, and malicious package techniques — because agentic skill registries have the same open-submission model without the decade of hardening that software registries have accumulated.
+Supply chain security for agentic AI applies software composition analysis (SCA), package signing, and bill-of-materials practices to the new categories of artifact that agentic systems consume: skills, plugins, MCP servers, model weights, cognitive identity files (SOUL.md, IDENTITY.md), and agent frameworks.
+The threat model mirrors npm and PyPI supply chain attacks (typosquatting, dependency confusion, malicious packages) because agentic skill registries use the same open-submission model without the decade of hardening that software registries have accumulated.

 Three Q1 2026 incidents confirm the threat model is not theoretical:

-MITRE ATLAS added “Publish Poisoned AI Agent Tool” as a new technique in Q1 2026 specifically to capture this attack class.
-ML-BOM adoption still lags 48% behind SBOM requirements (Lineaje, June 2025).
+MITRE ATLAS added “Publish Poisoned AI Agent Tool” as a technique in Q1 2026 to capture this attack class.

 Registry publish time → Registry scan (Aguara Watch)